The 10 Best Things to Do With Your Dog in Tallahassee

 4. Discover history with your canine at Cascades Park

-Located less than a quarter of a mile from the state capitol building, this park that’s on the National Register of Historic Places features 2.3 miles of dog-friendly walking trails, Florida’s Prime Meridian marker, Capital City Amphitheater, an interactive water fountain, Discovery playscape, numerous historical markers and spirit houses that are a commemoration to Smokey Hollow, an area that was once a thriving black community and two restaurants.
+Located less than a quarter of a mile from the state capitol building, this park that’s on the National Register of Historic Places features 2.3 miles of dog-friendly walking trails, Florida’s Prime Meridian marker, the Adderley Amphitheater at Cascades Park, an interactive water fountain, Discovery playscape, numerous historical markers and spirit houses that are a commemoration to Smokey Hollow, an area that was once a thriving black community and two restaurants.
 Enjoy breakfast, lunch, dinner or a coffee on the patios at The Edison and Power Plant Cafe.

 Photo Credit: @asimplewildflower

 5. Stock up on Fido’s Favorite Food and Treats